-- A. Local government units are responsible for making decisions on applications made under this chapter.
-Each local government unit of the state, except tribal lands and state agencies, must send a written acknowledgment, including a copy of the adopting resolution, to the board that it is assuming its responsibilities under this chapter and the act. - B. A local government unit must provide knowledgeable and trained staff with expertise in water resource management to manage the program or secure a qualified delegate.
+A. Local government units are responsible for making decisions on applications made under this chapter.
+Each local government unit of the state, except tribal lands and state agencies, must send a written acknowledgment, including a copy of the adopting resolution, to the board that it is assuming its responsibilities under this chapter and the act.

+B. A local government unit must provide knowledgeable and trained staff with expertise in water resource management to manage the program or secure a qualified delegate.
 Otherwise, the board may declare a moratorium as prescribed in subpart 3 or take other appropriate legal action to ensure proper implementation and compliance with this chapter.
+The board may establish standards and requirements for training, experience, and certification.

+C. The local government unit may, through resolution, rule, or ordinance, place decisionmaking authority with staff according to procedures it establishes.
+For final decisions made by staff, the local government unit must may establish a local appeal process that includes an evidentiary public hearing before appointed or elected officials.

+Reason for change: This change conforms the WCA rule with amendments to MN Statutes 103G.2242, subdivision 2a that eliminated the requirement that all appeals be made to the local government unit.
+A local appeals process is now optional.

-The board may establish standards and requirements for training, experience, and certification. - C. The local government unit may, through resolution, rule, or ordinance, place decision-making authority with staff according to procedures it establishes.
-For final decisions made by staff, the local government unit must establish a local appeal process that includes an evidentiary public hearing before appointed or elected officials. - D. As provided for in part 8420.0240, technical questions concerning the public value, location, size, and type of wetland must be submitted to the technical evaluation panel.
-The local government unit may use a technical evaluation panel to predetermine public value, location, size, or type of wetlands under its jurisdiction and use this determination in administering this chapter and the act. - E. An application must not be approved unless entitlement thereto is established by a fair preponderance of the evidence.
-For each finding of fact and recommendation included in a written technical evaluation panel report that is not adopted by the local government unit, the local government unit must provide detailed reasons for rejecting the finding of fact or recommendation in its record of decision; otherwise, the local government unit has not sufficiently considered the technical evaluation panel report. - F. In the absence of an application, the local government unit may evaluate information related to a potential activity upon the request of a landowner.
-The evaluation provided does not constitute a decision for the purposes of parts 8420.0100 to 8420.0935. - G. The local government unit must retain a record of all decisions for a minimum of ten years after all applicable requirements and conditions pertaining to the project are fulfilled. - H. The local government unit and soil and water conservation district may charge processing fees in amounts not greater than are necessary to cover the reasonable costs of implementing this chapter and for technical and administrative assistance to landowners in processing other applications for projects affecting wetlands.
+D. As provided for in part 8420.0240, technical questions concerning the public value, location, size, and type of wetland must be submitted to the technical evaluation panel.
+The local government unit may use a technical evaluation panel to predetermine public value, location, size, or type of wetlands under its jurisdiction and use this determination in administering this chapter and the act.

+E. An application must not be approved unless entitlement thereto is established by a fair preponderance of the evidence.
+For each finding of fact and recommendation included in a written technical evaluation panel report that is not adopted by the local government unit, the local government unit must provide detailed reasons for rejecting the finding of fact or recommendation in its record of decision; otherwise, the local government unit has not sufficiently considered the technical evaluation panel report.

+F. In the absence of an application, the local government unit may evaluate information related to a potential activity upon the request of a landowner.
+The evaluation provided does not constitute a decision for the purposes of parts 8420.0100 to 8420.0935.

+G. The local government unit must retain a record of all decisions for a minimum of ten years after all applicable requirements and conditions pertaining to the project are fulfilled.

+H. The local government unit and soil and water conservation district may charge processing fees in amounts not greater than are necessary to cover the reasonable costs of implementing this chapter and for technical and administrative assistance to landowners in processing other applications for projects affecting wetlands.